For Brandon Butler, it’s all about the sound waves.

 “My whole world revolves around sound waves, either out of an ultrasound machine or out of a guitar and a vocal,” Butler said, laughing.
 “Everything’s sound waves, just different frequencies.”

-Because of COVID-19 regulations, the band has played fewer gigs than usual this year in front of smaller audiences, which has been frustrating.
+Because of COVID-19 regulations, the band played fewer gigs than usual over the past year in front of smaller audiences, which has been frustrating for Butler.
+As the world begins to open back up as COVID-19 vaccines become available, the band has been performing more frequently and in front of larger crowds again.

 The Brandon Butler Band features all local musicians, including drummer Don Martin; Rick Endel on keyboards; Michael Brinson on guitar; and Elijah Brinson on bass.